adyen-examples/adyen-step-by-step-integration-workshop/README.md

 You can receive webhooks by enabling webhooks in the Customer Area, followed by creating your `/webhooks`-endpoint in `controllers/WebhookController.java`.
    - [Read the documentation to understand why we need to enable and verify HMAC signatures](https://docs.adyen.com/development-resources/webhooks/verify-hmac-signatures/)
    - Create a standard webhook in your Customer Area.
 Example URL: `https://xxxx.github.dev/webhooks`
    - Inject your `ADYEN_HMAC_KEY` in your `ApplicationConfiguration.java` by either exporting the `ADYEN_HMAC_KEY` value or adding it to `application.properties`.
-You can then use this key to verify the incoming HMAC signature from your webhoo
+You can then use this key to verify the incoming HMAC signature from your webhooks.

 <details>
   <summary>Click to show me the answer</summary>